AnatoliiKyrylenko/Backup-Web-Server/README.md

 Script need be running on server.
 Unpacks directories /var/www & /etc.
-Ask root passwor at DateBase for restoring.
+Asks root passwor at DateBase for restoring.
-Restarting apache2 и mysql.
+Restarts apache2 и mysql.

 ### Preparing (need for use yandex.disk)
 ---------------------------------------------------